Factors that Affect the Depth of Field

 Article 4 min

-Depth of field refers the range of distance that appears acceptably sharp.
+Depth of field refers to the range of distances that appear acceptably sharp.
 Learn how to adjust your camera settings to utilize this important technique.

-Depth of field (DoF) is the area between the nearest and farthest points from the camera that are acceptably sharp in an image.
+Depth of field is the area between the nearest and farthest points from the camera that are acceptably sharp in an image.
 A deep DoF means all or most of your photo will be in focus, including the foreground, subject and background.
-Use a deep DoF in group photos, landscape shots and when elements in the background or foreground add to the message the photo is attempting to communicate.
-A shallow DoF means more narrow range will be acceptably sharp in the image.
+Use a deep DoF in group photos, landscape shots, crime scene documentation and when elements in the background or foreground add to the message the photo is attempting to communicate.
+A shallow DoF means a narrower range will be acceptably sharp in the image.
 Shallow DoF is good to use when you want to isolate your subject from their surroundings, such as in a portrait or when elements in the background or foreground may be distracting.

-You can affect the depth of field by changing the following factors: aperture, the focal length and the distance from the subject.
+You can affect the depth of field by changing the aperture, focal length and distance from the subject.

 Aperture